fullondesigns/code-test-devops/README.md

 - Please do not spend more than 40 mins on any one problem.
 - Spend a maximum of 3 hours on the test.
 - Once you have completed the test please submit a readme.
 Ensure to include the IP address of the server and a readme of the things you tried for each question, even if you were unable to solve the problem.
+- Do not change the log destination of rsyslog or nginx

 ## Setup
 * Provider your GCP email address to Ravelin